NagyGa1/studium-intro/PITCHME.md

 #### Specialty products

 No problem.
-Our data model has the flexibility to support them.
+Our in-house UI has the flexibility to support them.

-In fact, in our reference products, in-house underwriters are already able to define granular policy setups like some covers only at some risks at specific date ranges, the system does the required slice-and-dicing.
+With our reference products, underwriters are already able to define granular policy setups like covers only at specific risks at specific date ranges, the system does the required slice-and-dicing.

 ---